GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/schema-editing-access/en.md

 ## How to use

-Select the appropriate configuration from the dropdown in the Settings:
+Select the appropriate configuration from the dropdown in the "Plugin Settings > Schema Editing Access" tab on the Settings page:

 - `"Admin user(s) only"`
 - `"Use same access workflow as for editing posts"`